 What time do I need to arrive on the day?

-You must arrive at least two and half hours before your ceremony commences.
+Ideally you should arrive onto Aston campus three hours, or at least two and half hours, before your ceremony commences.
 This will allow you enough time to collect your robes from the University, travel to the Town Hall and collect your guest tickets (if applicable) and register at Checkpoint.

-In order to take part in the ceremony, you must be at the Checkpoint in the Birmingham Town Hall an hour before the start of your ceremony, by 9.30am (for the 10.30am ceremony), 12.30pm (for the 1.30pm ceremony) and 3.30pm (for the 4.30pm ceremony).
+In order to take part in the ceremony, you must be at the Checkpoint in the Birmingham Town Hall an hour before the start of your ceremony:

 Once you have checked in, you must find your seat in the Auditorium and remain seated until the ceremony begins.
 If you fail to check in or check in late you may not be allowed into the Auditorium or be conferred on stage by the Chancellor.